SHOWS AND TICKETS

 AND reset dates

-Concert Staging.
-New Production..
-Sung in German with English titles.
+New Production.
+Sung in German with surtitles in English (and Welsh in Cardiff)

 Amongst the most popular of Verdi's operas, La traviata is the work of a master of the musical drama.
 Its perfumed arias and soaring choruses vividly depict the ravishingly decadent but glamorous world of Parisian high society as the background to a heart rending story of romantic happiness destroyed.
 Original book called La Dame aux Camelias.